Paris Peace Treaties, 1947: Italy

 Italy lost the colonies of Italian Libya and Italian East Africa.
 The latter consisted of Italian Ethiopia, Italian Eritrea, and Italian Somaliland.
-Italy continued to govern the former Italian Somaliland as a UN trust territory until 1960.
+Italy continued to govern Italian Somaliland as a UN trust territory until 1960.
 In the peace treaty, Italy recognized the independence of Albania (in personal union with the Italian monarchy after the Italian invasion of Albania in April 1939).
 Italy also lost its concession in Tianjin, which was turned over to China, and the Dodecanese Islands in the Aegean Sea were ceded to Greece.

-Italy lost Istria: the provinces of Fiume, Zara, and most of Gorizia and Pola were ceded to Yugoslavia; the rest of Istria and the province of Trieste formed a new sovereign State (Free Territory of Trieste) divided in two administrative zones under a provisional government for which the United Nations Security Council was responsible.
+Istria, the provinces of Fiume, Zara, and most of Gorizia and Pola were ceded to Yugoslavia.
+People on both sides were given the right of option of nationality, with the possible requirement of leaving the territory of their foreign state.
+The province of Trieste formed a new sovereign State (Free Territory of Trieste) divided in two administrative zones under a provisional government for which the United Nations Security Council was responsible.
 In 1954, Italy incorporated the Province of Trieste (Zone A) and Yugoslavia incorporated the rest of Istria (Zone B).
 This was officially recognized with the Treaty of Osimo in 1975.

 The villages of the Tende valley and La Brigue were ceded to France but Italian diplomats were able to maintain in place the Treaty of Turin (1860), according to which the French-Italian alpine border passes through the summit of Mont Blanc, despite French designs on the Aosta Valley.
 The French Republic has never made provision for the Italian language in the ceded formerly Italian towns of Briga and Tenda, effectively opting for a policy of linguistic assimilation.
 The province of South Tyrol was also kept by Italy despite the territorial demands of Austria, largely thanks to the Gruber–De Gasperi Agreement signed some months before.

 Finland

-Finland was restored to its borders of 1 January 1941 (thus confirming its territorial losses after the Winter War of 1939-1940), except for the former province of Petsamo, which was ceded to the Soviet Union.
+Finland was restored to its borders of 1 January 1941 (thus confirming its territorial losses after the Winter War of 1939–1940), except for the former province of Petsamo, which was ceded to the Soviet Union.
 In Finland, the reparations and the dictated border adjustment were perceived as a major injustice and a betrayal by the Western powers, after the sympathy Finland had received from the West during the Soviet-initiated Winter War.
 However, this sympathy had been eroded by Finland's collaboration with Nazi Germany between 1941 and 1944.
 During this time, Finland not only recaptured territory it had lost in 1940, but continued its offensive deeper into Soviet lands, occupying a broad strip of Soviet territory.
 This prompted the United Kingdom to declare war on Finland in December 1941, further weakening political support in the West for the country.
 The Soviet Union's accessions of Finnish territory was based on the Moscow Armistice signed in Moscow on 19 September 1944 and resulted in an extension of the accessions in the Moscow Peace Treaty that ended the Winter War.